masters3d/swift-evolution/proposals/XXXX-function-builders.md

 * A unique variable `v` is declared immediately prior to the `do`.

-* The transformation is applied recursively to the child statement block except that, if the function builder type declares the `buildDo`  function-building method, the transformation calls that instead of `buildBlock`.
+* The transformation is applied recursively to the child statement block except that the transformation calls `buildDo` instead of `buildBlock`.

 * The combined result is assigned to `v` as the final statement in the child block, and `v` becomes a partial result of the containing block.

+If no `buildDo` is provided, `do` statements are not supported in the body.

+#### `for`..`in` loops

+`for`...`in` statements execute each of the iterations of the loop, collecting the partial results from all iterations into an array.
+That array is then passed into `buildArray`.
+Specifically:

+* A unique variable `v` is declared immediately prior to the `do`.
+* A unique variable `vArray` is declared immediately prior to the `do`, is given `Array` type (with as-yet-undetermined element type), and is initialized to `[]`.
+* The transformation is applied recursively to the body of the `for`..`in` loop, except that the partial result produced by the body is appended to the array via a call to `vArray.append`.
+* The result of calling `buildArray(vArray)` is assigned to `v`, and `v` becomes a partial result of the containing block.

+If no `buildArray` is provided, `for`..`in` loops are not supported in the body.

 ### **Example**